deepinv/deepinv/docs/source/user_guide/reconstruction/unfolded.rst

 Unfolded Algorithms
 ===================

-This package contains a collection of routines turning the optimization algorithms defined in :ref:`optimization module <optim>` into unfolded architectures.
+This module contains a collection of routines turning the optimization algorithms defined in :ref:`optimization module <optim>` into unfolded architectures.
 Recall that optimization algorithms aim at solving problems of the form :math:`\datafid{x}{y} + \reg{x}` where :math:`\datafid{\cdot}{\cdot}` is a data-fidelity term, :math:`\reg{\cdot}` is a regularization term.